ethereum-optimism/ecosystem-contributions/README.md

 Foundation Missions (aka RFPs) are proposals for specific initiatives that achieve an Optimism Collective **Intent** — a directional goal that helps the Collective align and work together.
 You can think of a Foundation Mission as an arrow aiming at the target (the Intent).
 Just as there are many paths an arrow might take on its way to a target, there are many different Foundation Missions that might accomplish an Intent.

-Foundation Missions, unlike the tasks listed in buckets, act as requests for proposals (RFPs) that teams can apply for.
+Foundation Missions, unlike the tasks listed in other categories, act as requests for proposals (RFPs) that teams can apply for.
 Generally, a limited number of teams are selected to work on a given Foundation Mission at any given time.
 Foundation Missions are also typically come with attached grants for the completion of the Mission.

 [Click here to view all available Foundation Missions.](https://github.com/ethereum-optimism/ecosystem-contributions/issues?q=is%3Aissue+is%3Aopen+label%3A%22Foundation+Mission+%28RFP%29%22)